infracost/docs/docs/faq.md

 3. Infracost has a [CLI tool](/docs#installation) that can be used in your terminal or [integrated](/docs/integrations) into your workflows regardless of what source control and CI/CD system you use.
 4. Infracost can be used with [Terragrunt](/docs/terragrunt).
 5. Infracost can output [HTML reports](/docs/report) or JSON and used alongside other tools.

+## How do you make money?

+We're thinking about an enterprise edition that will connect to your cloud accounts, digest custom price books and discounts to provide more context during cost estimation.
+This could also include management reporting capabilities, e.g. show a consolidated view of all changes across a business unit.